CuriousOne23/WhenMathPrays/docs/interactive_editor_user_guide.md

 - "Would lowering visibility at day 7 prevent the final breakup?" (intervention testing)

 **Note:** Counterfactual markers (X) are **exploratory only** - they don't modify your data.
 Use regular marker dragging to actually commit changes.

+### 6. Delete Events (NEW - Phase 2.2)
+**Goal:** Remove unwanted or placeholder events from a scenario

+**Workflow:**
+1. **Ctrl+Click** on any marker to delete that event
+2. Event is removed from all primitive plots and trajectory
+3. **Undo with Ctrl+Z** to restore deleted event if needed
+4. **Redo with Ctrl+Y** to re-delete

+**Validation Rules:**
+- ✅ Can delete: Unlocked middle events (not first or last)
+- ❌ Cannot delete: First event (start position)
+- ❌ Cannot delete: Last event (final outcome)
+- ❌ Cannot delete: Locked events (right-click to unlock first)
+- ❌ Cannot delete: When only 2 events remain (need at least start + end)

+**Use Cases:**
+- Remove placeholder events inserted during scenario generation
+- Clean up scenarios with too many time points
+- Delete events that were added experimentally and no longer needed
+- Simplify complex scenarios for clearer analysis

+**Undo/Redo Support:**
+- Full undo/redo for event deletion via Ctrl+Z / Ctrl+Y
+- Deleted events restored with all primitive values, notes, and lock status
+- Works seamlessly with other undo actions (primitive edits, resets)

 ---